Five tips for choosing a cordless power mop (2024 cleaning guide)

 Be aware that while a cordless power mop is more efficient than a $30 water and bucket mop, it is an expensive investment.
 If you hate mopping, that is not going to change.

-So part of our testing is to see if it is more ‘pleasant’ than hand mopping and something that we can see ourselves using at least weekly.
+So, part of our testing is to see if it is more ‘pleasant’ than hand mopping and something we would use at least weekly.
 That comes down to ease of use, cleaning results, and cleaning and storing the mop.

 Reading